Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Optional Hidden Gem | Santa Maria in Aracoeli

-- 📍 Location: Scala dell’Arce Capitolina, 12, 00186 Roma RM, Italy.
+- 📍 Location: Scala dell’Arce Capitolina, 12.
 Right next to the Altar of the Fatherland.

 - 💰 Price: FREE

-Once you walk down the stairs that bring you to Piazza Campidoglio, there will be another set of stairs, specifically a 124-step marble staircase that brings you to the “highest peak of the Capitol Hill“.
+Once you walk down the stairs that bring you to Piazza Campidoglio, there will be another set of stairs, specifically a 124-step marble staircase that brings you to the “highest peak of Capitol Hill” and one of my favorite places in Rome.

-At the very top, is Santa Maria in Aracoeli, a beautiful hidden gem of Rome that dates back to the 6th century.
+At the very top is Santa Maria in Aracoeli, one of Rome’s beautiful hidden gems that dates back to the 6th century and one of my favorite spots.

 This is optional, but highly recommended as it is an absolute work of art!

-Not only is the hidden gem a work of art, but at the top of the stairs you will get some beautiful views overlooking Rome, including the dome of St. Peter’s Basilica.
+Not only is the hidden gem stunning, but at the top of the stairs, you’ll find beautiful views overlooking Rome, including the dome of St. Peter’s Basilica.

 Visit the Altare della Patria